AguaClara/HFFVFDC/Manual.md

 After determining the maximum number of exposed holes needed, the team had to create a hole pattern that would decrease the flow as the float valve moved up.
 The team set the initial number of exposed holes to ten and decreased the number of holes with each row.
 Although it was later found that this did not in fact create a linearly decreasing flow effect, this was the basis for the float valve fabricated in the lab.

 The team arbitrarily set the number of rows exposed at a given time to three.
-The team found the spacing between each of these rows by dividing the exposed space within the tee by 3, the number of rows exposed at a given time.
+The team found the spacing between each of these rows by dividing the exposed space within the tee by the number of rows exposed.
 This way, as one row would leave the tee, another would enter.

 $$ RowSpacing = {HeightOfTeeExposed \over NumberOfRowsExposed \ \mathrm {Rows}}$$